yvonnechanlove97/Militarized-Interstate-Disputes-dataset-MID-/README.md

 Private Project for STAT430 DSPM (Spring 2019) by yongc2, dkoruna2 and zcleary2

 ## Project goal:
-In this project, we will apply data cleaning, data mining and data visualiazation techniques to discover the version4 of the Militarized Interstate Disputes dataset
+In this project, we will apply data cleaning, data mining and data visualization techniques to discover the version4 of the Militarized Interstate Disputes dataset (MID).
-(MID).

 ## Data Introduction:
 Version 4 of the MID data collection compiled by the Correlates of War Project provides information about conflicts in which one or more states threaten, display, or use force against one or more other states between 1816 and 2010.
 Militarized interstate disputes are united historical cases of conflict in which the threat, display or use of military force short of war by one member state is explicitly directed towards the government, official representatives, official forces, property, or territory of another state.
 Disputes are composed of incidents that range in intensity from threats to use force to actual combat short of war.
-There are two MID dataset based on different perspective unit.
+There are two MID dataset based on different perspective units.
 MIDA dataset contains one record per militarized participant at the dispute level.
 Meanwhile MIDB dataset contains one record per millitarized dispute participant at the participant level.

 ## Related Work:

-## Method:

-still writing
+* Prediction of if a MID ends in fatalities based on MIDA and MIDB;
+* Statistical inference on interesting features that are able to lead to some insights, such as the NA values for fatalities is not randomly distributed.
+A brief display of how they are distributed and some thoughts on the implications for modeling;
+* Relationships between variables, for instance, Revisionist state and Highest action by state in dispute, Fatality level and Revision type;
+* Visualization on the prediction and creative findings.

+_TBC_
+...